- Eddie Harrison

 Although Synchronic has been reworked and re-edited on the festival circuit, there are still tonal issues with a film that balances real-life tragedy with wacky sci-fi tropes.
 There's evidence that Benson and Moorhead can handle a larger budget and stars yet, with all the endless exposition and setting out of rules, there's little opportunity for human interest.
 Dennis's drunken philosophising makes him a resistible foil for the traumatised Steve and, once the punchline arrives, it's clear that this unhappy marriage of soap opera and genre flick could have done with a great deal more thinking through.

-Screened on Thu 5 Mar as part of the Glasgow Film Festival 2020.
-General release TBC.
+Screened on Thu 5 Mar 2020 as part of the Glasgow Film Festival 2020.
+Available on demand from Fri 29 Jan.